 Andreessen Horowitz's marketplace metrics framework[2] is explicit: the metrics that predict survival are liquidity and quality leading indicators, not trailing revenue.
 Sell-through rate, search-to-fill rate, merchant activation velocity — they all move before GMV does.
 The lag is real.
 The directionality is reliable.

 The failure is not analytical.
-It is organizational.
+It's organizational.
 Activation lives with product analytics.
 Deal quality lives with the marketplace team.
 Churn lives in a finance pivot table.
 Competitive intelligence lives in someone's browser tabs.
 Each team is watching one wall of the room.
 Nobody is watching the room.
 By the time the four observations converge into a narrative, the merchants you needed to retain are listing somewhere else.

 The signal layer collapses that coordination tax into one artifact.
 Four signals, one weekly brief per category, ranked by deterioration severity.
 Three or more signals degrading in the same category in the same week trips a red flag — regardless of what GMV is currently telling you.
 The brief is the cross-signal owner that no team would have volunteered to be.